cyfdecyf/cow/doc/implementation.md

 So the current solution is to parse the response in the a separate goroutine, which doesn't require lots of code change against the not parsing approach.

-# Error printing policy #

-The goal is **make it easy to find the exact error location**.

-- Error should be printed as early as possible
-- If an error happens in a function which will be invoked at multiple places, print the error at the call site

 # About supporting auto refresh #

 When blocked sites are detected because of error like connection resets and read time out, we can choose to redo the HTTP request by using parent proxy or just return error page and let the browser refresh.